CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath</h>

-Provides commands to configure options for handling the BGP `AS_PATH` for IPv4 prefixes from or to the specified peer group in the specified VRF.
+Provides commands to configure options for handling the BGP `AS_PATH` for IPv4 prefixes from or to the peer group in the specified VRF.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>